The Georgetown Lombardi Arts and Humanities Program

 The Georgetown Lombardi Arts & Humanities Program (AHP) at MedStar Georgetown University Hospital promotes cura personalis, which means care for the whole person, for patients, family members, caregivers, medical staff, students, and community members.
 Through its offerings of music, expressive writing, dance, and visual arts, wellness is significantly promoted throughout the hospital.

 These therapeutic art modalities encourage a creative and constructive response to illness.
-In addition to in person activities such as classes, workshops, bedside visits, art exhibitions, environmental enhancements, and educational programs, the AHP also provides an array of online classes free of charge.
+The AHP person activities such as special events, staff workshops, bedside music and visual arts visits, art exhibitions and installations within MGUH, and educational programs.
+We also provide an array of online classes free of charge.
 Overall, these programs contribute to promoting an optimum life experience for those who encounter and interact with the AHP and Medstar Georgetown University Hospital.

 Supporting Wellness through the Arts